Neil Gorsuch Supreme Court nomination: Confirmation hearings

-On the third day of hearings, March 22, Gorsuch continued to answer committee members' questions.
+On the third day of hearings, Gorsuch continued to answer committee members' questions.
 Republican Orrin Hatch asked Gorsuch if he thought his writings reflected "a knee-jerk attitude against common-sense regulations", to which the judge replied "no".
-Democrat Sheldon Whitehouse spent the bulk of his allotted time describing to Gorsuch the negative effects of "Dark money" contributed by unknown donors.
-He also warned that the Court's 2010 Citizens United ruling's elimination of limits for political spending by corporations in elections could result in undue corporate political influence, and asked Gorsuch if would be subject to "capture" by big business, to which he replied "nobody will capture me".

-During her allotted time, Democrat Amy Klobuchar pressed Gorsuch on what she viewed as his "selective originalism," observing that Gorsuch, who self-identifies as an originalist, had not consistently interpreted legal texts, including the Constitution, by the original public meaning that they would have had at the time that they became law.
+Democrat Sheldon Whitehouse spent the bulk of his allotted time describing to Gorsuch the negative effects of "dark money" contributed by unknown donors.
+He also warned that the Court's 2010 Citizens United ruling's elimination of limits for political spending by corporations in elections could result in undue corporate political influence and asked Gorsuch if he would be subject to "capture" by big business, to which Gorsuch replied "nobody will capture me".
+Democrat Amy Klobuchar pressed Gorsuch on what she viewed as his "selective originalism," observing that Gorsuch, who self-identifies as an originalist, had not consistently interpreted legal texts, including the Constitution, by the original public meaning that they would have had at the time that they became law.
 Later, when Dianne Feinstein asked him a question on the Equal Protection Clause and tensions between originalism and the later expansion of constitutional protections for women and racial minorities after its original drafting, Gorsuch stated that originalism did not seek "to return us to horse and buggy days" and that "it matters not a whit that some of the drafters of the Fourteenth Amendment were racists.
 Because they were.
 Or sexists, because they were.
 The law they drafted promises equal protection of the laws to all persons.
 That's what they wrote."

 That same day, the Supreme Court unanimously reversed the Tenth Circuit in an Individuals with Disabilities Education Act case Gorsuch had not been involved in, although in 2008 he had written for a unanimous panel applying the same circuit precedent.
 Still, Senate Minority Leader Charles Schumer said this demonstrated "a continued, troubling pattern of Judge Gorsuch deciding against everyday Americans, even children who require special assistance at school".